iamkamui/self-service-kiosk/README.md

 # self-service-kiosk
-There are a projeto to improve my skills
+There are a project to improve my backend skills